Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Summary

 \section{Summary}

 In this paper, we investigated the interactions between the alkaline-earth(-like) Rydberg atoms ${}^{88}$Sr and ${}^{174}$Yb.
-We considered two Rydberg states, $|ns,{}^3S_1,m_J\rangle$ and $|(n+1)s,{}^3S_1,m_J\rangle$, and showed that the effective interaction Hamiltonian becomes an {\it XXZ} model as in the case of the alkali atoms.
+We considered two Rydberg states, $|n,{}^3S_1,m_J\rangle$ and $|n+1,{}^3S_1,m_J\rangle$, and showed that the effective interaction Hamiltonian becomes an {\it XXZ} model as in the case of the alkali atoms.
 We found that the behavior of the anisotropy parameter of ${}^{174}$Yb at zero magnetic field is markedly different from that of ${}^{88}$Sr and alkali atoms.
-This difference originates from the strong spin-orbit coupling in ${}^{174}$Yb.
+This difference arises from the interplay of strong spin-orbit coupling, multichannel mixing of the intermediate $P$ states, and the resulting redistribution of F\"orster defects.
 We also investigated the interaction properties in the presence of a magnetic field.
 As in the case of alkali atoms, the interaction parameters can be tuned by the magnetic field~\cite{kunimi2025proposal}.
 In addition, we found that ${}^{174}$Yb exhibits a F\"orster resonance at $n=83$ with an extremely small F\"orster defect.

 As an application of the above results to quantum many-body problems, we considered two different setups.
 One is a one-dimensional ring or chain.
 In this setup, we showed that, in the large-$|\delta|$ regime, the effective Hamiltonian is reduced to the folded {\it XXZ} model with additional interaction terms.
 Because this model has a nontrivial conserved quantity, namely the domain-wall-number operator, Hilbert-space fragmentation may emerge.